 Bring the sauce to a simmer and lower the heat to low to maintain a low simmer.
 Cook for 15-45 minutes, stirring often.
 Scrape the bottom of the pot every so often so nothing sticks to the bottom and scorches.

 5 By now the salted water you started heating in step one should be boiling.
 Add the dry lasagna noodles and cook then per package directions (al dente).
 (Note noodles may be cooked in advance.)
 Stir often to prevent from sticking.
 Make sure that water remains at a full rolling boil during the entire cooking to prevent noodles from sticking.
 When ready, drain in a colander and rinse with cool water, gently separating any noodles that may be sticking together.
 Spread a little olive oil on a large rimmed baking sheet, and lay out the cooked noodles on this sheet, turning them over so that they get coated with a little of the olive oil.
 This will prevent them from sticking together.

-6 In a 13x9x2-inch casserole or lasagna dish, ladle one cup of sauce and spread it along the bottom of the pan.
-Apply one layer noodles 3 length wise (edge may overlap, depending on your pan).
+6 In a 13x9x2-inch casserole or lasagna dish, ladle a cup of sauce and spread it over the bottom of the dish.
+Arrange one layer of lasagna noodles lengthwise (about 3 long noodles, edge may overlap, depending on your pan) over the sauce.
 Ladle a third of the remaining sauce over the noodles.
-Apply a layer of a third of the mozzarella on top of lasagna sauce.
-Add half of the ricotta cheese, by placing cheese dollops every 2 inches.
-Sprinkle grated parmesan cheese in thin even layer on top of ricotta cheese.
+Sprinkle a layer of a third of the grated mozzarella on top of lasagna sauce.
+Add half of the ricotta cheese, by placing cheese dollops every couple inches.
+Sprinkle the grated parmesan cheese evenly over the top of ricotta cheese.

 Apply second layer of noodles, top it with half of the remaining sauce.
 Add half of the remaining Mozzarella, the remaining ricotta cheese, and another thin sprinkling of Parmesan.
 Finish with another layer of noodles.
 Spread the remaining sauce over the top layer of noodles and sprinkle with the remaining Mozzarella cheese.

 May be reheated in conventional oven or microwave.
 Leave aluminum tent on for storage.
-(Do not allow aluminum to touch the sauce, as it the acid may cause the aluminum to leach into the sauce.)
+(Try to keep the aluminum foil from touching the sauce.)